Plant & Animal Species Guide

 Yaupon Holly

-The yaupon holly is an evergreen shrub that typically grows 25-45 feet in height.
+The Yaupon Holly is an evergreen shrub that typically grows 25 to 45 feet in height.
 The shrub attracts several birds during the late winter due to its bright berries.
-Due to its dense growth of leaves, these birds find excellent shelter in the yapon holly.
+Due to its dense growth of leaves, these birds find excellent shelter in the Yaupon Holly.
 More info: Audubon

 Turkscap